FJRubio67/HOH/README.md

 - The code `appHO.R` produces a shiny app to visualise the shapes of the harmonic oscillator hazard function for different values of the parameters.
 - The code `routinesHO.R` contains the functions required in all the examples presented in this repository.
-- The code `example.R` contains a real data example.
-The same example is also available in R Markdown (`example.Rmd` and `example.html`).
-The output of this R code can also be found at:
+- The code `Example.R` contains a real data example (the output of this file is stored in `Example.RData`).
+The same example is also available in R Markdown in the files `Example.Rmd` and `Example.html`.